founek2/BangleApps/apps/montyclock/README.md

 ## Usage and Features

-The consists of 3 screens:
+App consists of 3 screens:

 - default is Clock screen
   - on touch it displays current date for 4 seconds